idkuser000/opendot/README.md

 6. Copy the "local/share/rofi/themes/light.rasi" to your system's ".local/share/rofi/themes" (you may need to create that folder first)
 7. Move the file "Xresources" to your home directory and then rename it to ".Xresources" (add a dot)
 8. Move the file "zshrc" to your home directory and then rename it to ".zshrc" (add a dot)
+9. Move the folder Wallpapers to your home directory's "Pictures" folder
-9. Open "Rofi Theme Selector" then type light, then press Enter and press Alt+A
+10. Open "Rofi Theme Selector" then type light, then press Enter and press Alt+A

 Also, thanks Stardust-kyun!
 The bar and the theme was heavily inspired/taken by his repository.